-This master’s program will prepare you to teach Spanish to middle school and high school students of diverse backgrounds, abilities and interests in grades 7-12.
-This program is offered jointly with the Romance Languages Department in the School of Arts & Sciences.
+This master’s program will prepare you to teach Spanish to middle school and high school students of diverse backgrounds, abilities and interests in grades 7 to 12.
+This program is offered jointly with the Romance Languages Department in the School of Arts and Sciences.

 - A bachelor’s degree from an accredited institution with a GPA of at least 3.0, or better, and a major in Spanish with a GPA of 3.0, with a minimum of 18 credits in upper-level Spanish literature (not to include courses in civilization/culture, linguistics or advanced language)

 - Applicants who do not have a Spanish major but have a liberal arts and science major (or interdisciplinary liberal arts or science concentration) of at least 30 credits may take a Spanish literature exam designed and administered by the Department of Romance Languages.
 Candidates must achieve a passing score on the Department’s test of Spanish literature, which will be graded by the Department.

 - A general education core in the liberal arts and sciences to include: artistic expression, communication, information retrieval, concepts in history and social sciences, humanities, a world language other than English, scientific and mathematical processes, and written analysis and expression

 - A resume

 - An official Graduate Record Examination (GRE) score report (Waived for Spring 2024 and Fall 2024 applicants)